isomerpages/moe-pasirrissec/_cca/Aesthetic/Modern Dance.md

 ---
 ### Crafted with sincerity.
 Choreographed with technical prowess.
 Performed with purpose.

-You call it **Dance**.
-We call it **Life!**
+You call it **dance**.
+We call it **life!**

 The Pasir Ris Secondary School Modern Dance aims to instill a love for self-expression in our dancers.
-Brought together by a common passion for excellence, our dancers synthesize movements and dance techniques into their performances.
-Here at PRSS Modern dance, our dancers strive to connect the mind and the body through fluid dance movements while focusing on spontaneity and self-expression.
+Brought together by a common passion for excellence, our dancers synthesise movements and dance techniques into their performances.
+Here at PRSS Modern Dance, our dancers strive to connect the mind and the body through fluid dance movements while focusing on spontaneity and self-expression.

 We empower our dancers to boldly express their thoughts and emotions through the graceful movements of their bodies.
 PRSS Modern Dance explores and redefines the ever-evolving modern dance form.
 We do this in a disciplined yet nurturing environment that develops our students to be confident, creative and committed dancers.

 ### Highlights

-We have a busy schedule every year and we pride ourselves in presenting the best at any event.

-* 2020 Chingay 2020
+* 2020: Chingay 2020
-* 2020 Our 1st E-CCA &amp; E-Investiture
+* 2020: Our 1st E-CCA &amp; E-Investiture
-* 2021 Singapore Youth Festival
+* 2021: Singapore Youth Festival
-* 2023 Singapore Youth Festival
+* 2023: Singapore Youth Festival
-* 2024 The Pursuit
+* 2024: The Pursuit
-* 2025 Singapore Youth Festival
+* 2025: Singapore Youth Festival

 ### Achievements

 * SYF 2021: Certificate of Accomplishment
 * SYF 2023: Certificate of Accomplishment
-* SYF 2025 : Certificate of Distinction
+* SYF 2025: Certificate of Distinction

 ### Schedule